Erick Tsang

-Biography
+Early life and career

+Tsang was born in 1963 in British Hong Kong.
+He graduated from Buddhist Tai Hung College in 1980, and matriculated to New Asia College of the Chinese University of Hong Kong in 1982, graduating in 1986 with a bachelor's degree in journalism and communication.

-Tsang joined the Immigration Department in 1987 and rose through the ranks to Principal Immigration Officer in 2009.
+Tsang joined the Immigration Department in 1987 as an Assistant Immigration Officer and rose through the ranks to become Principal Immigration Officer in 2009.
 He was Assistant Secretary for Security from 2003 to 2006.
 In 2012, he became Assistant Director of Immigration and then in 2014, Deputy Director of Immigration.
 In April 2016, he was appointed Director of Immigration.